Sunday, June 29, 2025

 1. Loss of Representativeness: Over-reliance on micro-location variables in AVM and CAMA models can result in models that are too specific to the sales sample used in the modeling process.
 When models are heavily dependent on sales samples using numerous micro-location surface variables, they can become "overfitted" to that specific sample.
 While these models may achieve impressive statistics, such as high R-squared values and low coefficient of dispersion (COD), within the modeling sample, this precision is often an illusion when applied to the broader property population.
 In other words, this lack of generalizability or representativeness can lead to distorted property values in areas where the variables do not accurately reflect the broader population.

 3. Confounding Baseline Variables: When micro-location variables overshadow essential baseline variables, such as land and building sizes, age, construction quality, and other pertinent characteristics, the model may lose robustness and predictive accuracy.
 Neglecting these foundational variables in favor of micro-location variables can compromise the model's overall integrity.
-The conflict with baseline variables is particularly problematic, as these are the fundamental drivers of property value.
+The conflict with baseline variables is particularly problematic because they are the fundamental drivers of property value.
 If highly correlated micro-location variables are "stealing" explanatory power from these baseline variables, the model's fundamental logic is compromised.
 It may attribute value to a micro-location feature driven by, for example, the underlying quality of the school district, leading to misattribution and a flawed understanding of market dynamics.

 5. Vulnerability to Changes: Micro-location variables are often subject to external changes such as urban development, zoning regulations, or environmental factors.
 Models heavily dependent on these variables may struggle to adapt to shifting conditions, leading to outdated or inaccurate property valuations.
 By including a select set of micro-location variables that have been rigorously tested for representativeness and multicollinearity, the model can be more flexible and adaptable to changing conditions.
 These variables can enable the model to adapt to evolving market dynamics, regulatory changes, or other external factors that may influence property valuations.